ballet/ballet/docs/maintainer_guide.rst

   training data, and location of feature engineering source code.
 * ``.travis.yml``: a `Travis CI`_ configuration file pre-configured to run a Ballet validation suite.
-* ``src/myproject/load_data.py``: this is where you will write code to load training data
+* ``src/myproject/api.py``: this is where Ballet will look for functionality implemented by your project, including a function to load training/test data or collected features.
+Stubs for this functionality are already provided by the template but you can further adapt them.
-* ``src/myproject/features/contrib``: this is where the features created by your project's contributors will live.

 Project installation
 ~~~~~~~~~~~~~~~~~~~~